DLR-AMR/t8code/JOSS/paper.md

 `t8code`'s ghost routine is exceptionally fast with proper scaling of up to 1.1 trillion mesh elements.
 Computing ghost layers around parallel domains is usually the most expensive of all mesh operations.
 To put these results into perspective, we conducted scaling tests on the terrabyte cluster at Leibniz Supercomputing Centre comparing the ghost layer creation runtimes of p4est and t8code.
-See \autoref{fig:ghost_layer_runtimes} for the results.
+In \autoref{fig:ghost_layer_runtimes} the measured runtimes of both libraries are plotted over the number of processes.
 The p4est library has been established as one of the most performant meshing libraries [@BursteddeWilcoxGhattas11] specializing on adaptive quadrilateral and hexahedral meshes.
 Clearly, t8code shows near perfect scaling for tetrahedral meshes on par with p4est.
 The absolute runtime of t8code is around 1.5 times the runtime of p4est measured on a per ghost element basis.
 This is expected since the ghost layer algorithm is more complex and thus a bit less optimized, while supporting a wider range of element types.

 Furthermore, in a prototype code [@Dreyer2021] implementing a high-order Discontinuous Galerkin (DG) method for advection-diffusion equations on